 The Trail of the Dead is a visual anthology of life and death within the central region of Kentucky.
 Photographic imagery, surveillance footage, and archived media present the intertwined storylines of a family and whitetail deer with shared experiences of trauma, and the landscape understood as home.

 This story's root is the 1999 death of my second cousin in an alcohol-related automobile collision.
 The events preceding and following this incident shape my perception of inherited family trauma.
+While this work references personal memory, Kentucky has one of the highest mortality rates for drugs, alcohol, and suicide.

-My observations of inherited trauma and its mythological connection to nature manifest in a curious anxiety over the fate of the next generation of my family.
-The tangled presentation of images references the present and alludes to the future— while artifacts of the past linger in the background.
+Deer imagery parallels my family structure and the deer living near my home and family property.
+Observations of inherited trauma and its mythological connection to nature manifest in a curious anxiety over the fate of the next generation of my family.